alinz/react-native-2-side-menus/README.md

 - rightMenuToggleOffset: (number)
 - touchToClose: (bool) Allows for touching the partially hidden view to close the menu

+# Braking changes
+- v0.2.x
+    * there will be no more `toggleMenu`. i found no use for that.

 # Thanks

 Thanks for amazing code and contributors for `react-native-side-menu` and special thanks to [@Kureev](https://github.com/Kureev) for his work on [react-native-side-menu](https://github.com/Kureev/react-native-side-menu)